-Get RUP credits and ideas for the growing season with educational meetings in southeast Michigan
+Get RUP credits and ideas for the growing season with educational meetings in east Michigan

-Michigan State University Extension’s 2019 winter meetings offer updates on pest and crop management, as well necessary information on new regulations.
+Michigan State University Extension’s 2020 winter meetings offer updates on pest and crop management as well necessary information on new regulations.

-Michigan State University Extension is offering meetings for many different types of growers across east Michigan.
+Michigan State University Extension is offering meetings on a diverse set of commodities and topics.
 Whether you are looking for information about pests, horticulture, regulations or just after some RUP credits, there is something for most.